geleto/cascador-ai/README.md

 ## What is Cascador-AI?

 Imagine crafting sophisticated AI workflows - blending language models, API calls, and data transformations - without wrestling with intricate async code or concurrency headaches. *Cascador-AI* makes this a reality with an intuitive, template-driven approach.
-Built on the [Vercel AI SDK Core](https://sdk.vercel.ai/docs/ai-sdk-core) and the [Cascada Template Engine](https://github.com/geleto/cascada) (a fork of [Nunjucks](https://mozilla.github.io/nunjucks/)), it lets you define complex workflows with a template language that combines simplicity with comprehensive programming capabilities.
+Built on the [Vercel AI SDK Core](https://sdk.vercel.ai/docs/ai-sdk-core) and the [Cascada Template and Scripting Engine](https://github.com/geleto/cascada), it lets you easily define complex workflows.

-While your template code remains clean and linear, behind the scenes Cascador-AI automatically executes independent operations in parallel - without any special notation or explicit concurency instructions.
+While your template code remains clean and linear, behind the scenes Cascador-AI automatically executes all independent operations in parallel - without any special notation or explicit concurency instructions.

 Whether you’re generating stories, analyzing data, or integrating external services, *Cascador-AI* streamlines development with a synchronous ease of use and asynchronous power under the hood.
 It is TypeScript-friendly, supports all major LLM providers, and scales effortlessly from quick prototypes to robust applications.

-**Note:** *Cascador-AI* is under active development and not yet production-ready, pending more tests, bugfixes and the [Cascada Template Engine](https://github.com/geleto/cascada?tab=readme-ov-file#development-status-and-roadmap) reaching maturity.
-See the [Roadmap](#roadmap) for more details.
+**⚠️ Welcome to the Cutting Edge! ⚠️**
+Cascador-AI is a new project and is evolving quickly!
+This is exciting, but it also means things are in flux.
+You might run into bugs, and the documentation might not always align perfectly with the released code.
+It could be behind or have gaps.
+I am working hard to improve everything and welcome your contributions and feedback.

 # Table of Contents
 - [Features](#features)